TSiripi/SAST-coverage-test/README.md

 # SAST-coverage-test
-A repositiry for SAST coverage test
+A repository for SAST coverage test